About Our Mission

 Individuals work with a case manager either in our 90 day Case Management Program or our one-year New Life Program, which helps men and women overcome substance abuse, addictions and life’s deeper challenges.

-Through challenging times – and the work of dedicated founders, staff, donors, volunteers and community partners – Long Beach Rescue Mission has helped thousands of at-risk individuals for 50 years, transforming many lives.
+Through challenging times – and the work of dedicated founders, staff, donors, volunteers and community partners – Long Beach Rescue Mission has helped thousands of at-risk individuals for over 50 years, transforming many lives.

 With a direct vision and call from God to begin a rescue mission and share the gospel message to the homeless, founders Wayne and Janet Teuerle gathered support in the early seventies to open Long Beach Rescue Mission in a former Navy Locker Club.
 This 5,000 square foot building included a Chapel, kitchen, dining room, showers and 40 beds with Gospel services nightly.
 With faithful support from the community and churches, the Teuerle’s served 27 meals on opening day offering a chapel service and a place to stay for 16 homeless men.
 That was August 7, 1972.
 Later, in 1973, Wayne and Janet Teuerle opened a safe haven for women and children with the purchase of an old 1902 Sears Roebuck catalogue house for our original Lydia House, funded in part by Pacesetters Ladies Auxiliary.